 In autumn 2016 I was an invited speaker in the symposium Michael Finnissy: Dialogues (University of Huddersfield) and, co-presenting with Prof Silvina Milstein, in the weekly colloquium series in the Music Department, King’s College London.
 I also delivered a paper in Lisbon on the string quartets of James Dillon and Salvatore Sciarrino.

 In September 2017 I led a convened panel, ‘Expanded Musicologies: Fields and Frames’, at the Royal Musical Association annual conference (University of Liverpool) and participated in a well-received panel discussion on ‘New Music Histories: The Musical Present in Scholarly and Critical Discourse’ at the Tenth International Conference on Music Since 1900 (University of Surrey).
 In October 2017 I was the co-convenor, with Prof Christopher Dingle, of Heaven is Shy of Earth: Julian Anderson at 50 (Royal Birmingham Conservatoire / Guildhall School of Music & Drama).
-In July 2019 I am one of three speakers in the session ‘Julian Anderson: Bodies, Voice, Space’ at SotonMAC (University of Southampton).
+In July 2019 I was one of three speakers in the session ‘Julian Anderson: Bodies, Voice, Space’ at SotonMAC (University of Southampton), and was also selected to participate in the associated Music Analysis Summer School for postgraduates and early-career researchers.

 - String quartets (particularly after about 1960)